gbinal/p-o-d.github.com/catalog.md

 Generating Machine-Readable Reporting Files
 -------------------------------------------

 Agencies must follow the provided [specification](schema/).
-We have built a [catalog generator](http://project-open-data.github.com/catalog-generator/) to assist you in building your catalog and generating .json, .xml, or RDFa Lite files.
+We have built a [catalog generator](http://project-open-data.github.com/catalog-generator/) to assist you in building your catalog and generating JSON, XML, or RDFa Lite files.

 Presentation
 ------------